xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 issues have been resolved and _vetted_ within the scientific computing community within widely used software packages.
-Numerical packages can help to simplify the development of highly sophisticated scientific computing applications and provide a much more solid, flexible, and sustainable foundation than custom code.
+Numerical packages can help to simplify the development of highly sophisticated scientific computing applications and provide a much more solid, flexible, and sustainable foundation than code that is completely written from scratch.
+Moreover, well-designed numerical software packages enable users to build custom solution strategies that leverage application-specific knowledge.

 ## Out-Brief